MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/set-retention.md

 - ODB150
 - MET150
 ms.assetid: fa1641ea-9f03-4f34-a826-dbd8697e76fe
-description: "Learn how to specify how long the OneDrive files of deleted users are preserved. "
+description: "Learn how to specify how long the OneDrive files of deleted users are preserved."
 ---

 # Set the OneDrive retention for deleted users